 Conditional Content with Qwilr Templates

-With Conditional Content, you can build rules using the tokens in your Qwilr templates to determine what blocks appear and disappear!
+With Conditional Content, you can build rules using the Variables in your Qwilr templates to determine what content appears and disappears!

-By leveraging either the existing account tokens in your Qwilr account or the tokens imported from your integrated CRM, you can setup block rules on your templates to reveal or hide content based on information provided at page creation from those token fields.
+By leveraging either the existing account Variables in your Qwilr account or the Variables imported from your integrated CRM, you can setup rules on your templates to reveal or hide content based on information provided at page creation from those Variable fields.

-The block rules are defined by conditions where a token field is selected as the filter point and the condition is set based on whether certain information appears or is entered in that field on page creation.
+The rules are defined by conditions where a Variable field is selected as the filter point and the condition is set based on whether certain information appears or is entered in that field on page creation.

-In the below, we will be showing you screenshots using Qwilr's native account tokens for our templates.
-All of these can be applied to CRM integrated tokens as well.
+In the below, we will be showing you screenshots using Qwilr's native account Variables for our templates.
+All of these can be applied to CRM integrated Variables as well.

 The main idea here is that your template will have multiple blocks on the template.
-Based on entries in those fields, some blocks will show but others will not.
+Based on entries in your Variable fields, some blocks will show but others will not.
 This allows you to have easier customization in page creation.

 In this article: